-The 2015 Annual Meeting Program Committee
+The Annual Meeting Program Committee

-have compiled the following list of "must-have" program topics (see FAQ
+has compiled the following list of "must-have" program topics (see FAQ

-) for the 2015 Annual Meeting and Conference – timely topics that AALL members have identified as being vital to their professional education
+) for the 2016 Annual Meeting and Conference – timely topics that AALL members have identified as being vital to their professional education

 .
 Peruse the list – Perhaps one of the topics is exactly what your library has been tackling this year.
 Perhaps you know the perfect presenter.
 Perhaps a working group within your SIS has been brainstorming about the topic already.
 Propose a program!

 (And of course, if you are thinking about proposing a completely different program – go for it!)
-We hope these topics pique your interest for Philly – we can’t wait to see your proposals!
+We hope these topics pique your interest for Chicago – we can’t wait to see your proposals!

 Summary (see detailed view below for suggestions):

 The Business of Law

 |Supporting the organization's mission; the economics of law, key drivers, trends, profitability, value, funding